- Technical Specs

 Can I attach additional tails?

 Yes you can, and tails are a great way to make your show visible from far away.
-Attach one, two or three of our colorful Tube Tails, or add something of your own.
-The Delta includes webbing loops on the spine and wingtips for three tail attachment points.
+Our colorful Tube Tails can be attached to the webbing loop on the spine.

 What’s the difference between braided and twisted flying line?